squeakyflamingo/write-ups/thm/geolocatingimages.md

 - left hand driving
 - livestream of some sort

-From the driving part try to think about a country for to match it. (e.g. Great Britain)\
+From the driving part try to think about a country for to match it.
+(Try thw obvious ones first. :)\
 Combine the bits of intel into a search term for Google and find the answer as one of the top results.

 <details>